miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 If we add multiple capacitors, we also have to determine the equivalent capacitance.
 In series, the capacitors experience the same voltage and the charges of the single capacitors add up, which means that the capacitances of the single capacitors can be added.
 In parallel the charges of the single capacitors are the same, as the charges want to spread equally across all plates.
 The voltages across the single, capacitors however are not the same.
 To get the parallel equivalent capacitance, we add the reciprocals of the single capacitances and receive the reciprocal of the equivalent of the capacitance.
 ## Level 8 - Semiconductor and Diode
+<iframe width="560" height="315" src="https://www.youtube.com/embed/guyFDPdGvFk?si=PI0bmzEbSoIIVaQd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ### Video Transcript
 #### Covalent Bonding
 At the very beginning we explained that atoms bond with each other to form a different structure.
 We also said that the elements in the periodic table can be split into metals and non-metals, and that metals bond with each other through metallic bonding, and that non-metals bond with non-metals through covalent bonding.

 To describe a semiconductor, we have to be aware of the concept of covalent bonding.
 Remember: every atom wants to have a full outer layer of electrons.
 For non-metals the outer layer is almost full.
 So, they might only lack one-three electrons.
 For them it is easier to acquire the additional electrons than to give up all their electrons.
-In covalent bonding two elements that lack electrons unite and share some one to three electrons with each other.
+In covalent bonding two elements that lack electrons unite and share one to three electrons with each other.
 Through that, both elements reach the desired state and have an equivalent of a full valence layer.

 The electron of the first element is then also attracted to the nucleus of the second element and the electron of the second element is also attracted to the nucleus of the first element.